optydeviocourses/nextjs-optydev-io.tech/README.md

-# bergdaniel.com.br
+# optydev-io.tech

-This is the codebase for the new version of my personal website, made in next.js (the old one was made in React)
+This is the codebase for the new version of my personal website, made in next.js.

 ## Why Next.js?
 Because the SEO of a React website is **complete shit**

-## Old website
+# Porque Next.js ?
-The old website codebase can be found on https://github.com/danielbergholz/bergdaniel.com.br, and the live version on https://bergdaniel.netlify.app/
+Porque é o SEO para React website